AdobeDocs/experience-manager-core-components.de-DE/help/using/content-fragment-component.md

 ## Musterkomponentenausgabe {#sample-component-output}

-To experience the Content Fragment Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library/content-fragment.html).
+To experience the Content Fragment Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library](https://adobe.com/go/aem_cmp_library_cf).

 ## Technische Details {#technical-details}

-Die aktuelle technische Dokumentation zur Inhaltsfragment-Komponente [finden Sie auf GitHub](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/contentfragment/v1/contentfragment).
+The latest technical documentation about the Content Fragment Component [can be found on GitHub](https://adobe.com/go/aem_cmp_tech_cf_v1).

 Weitere Informationen zur Entwicklung von Kernkomponenten finden Sie in der [Dokumentation zu Kernkomponenten für Entwickler](developing.md).